cortexlabs/cortex/README.md

 ### How it works

 The CLI sends configuration and code to the cluster every time you run `cortex deploy`.
 Each model is loaded into a Docker container, along with any Python packages and request handling code.
 The model is exposed as a web service using Elastic Load Balancing (ELB), TensorFlow Serving, and ONNX Runtime.
 The containers are orchestrated on Elastic Kubernetes Service (EKS) while logs and metrics are streamed to CloudWatch.

-Cortex manages its own Kubernetes cluster so that end-to-end functionality like request-based autoscaling, GPU support, and spot instance management can work out of the box without any additional DevOps work.

 <br>